 In March 2013, Major Pederson reported to Marine Light Attack Helicopter Squadron (HMLA) 169 aboard MCAS Camp Pendleton.
 During his tenure with the World Famous Vipers, Major Pederson worked in the Operations section, Supply section, was the Squadron Legal Officer, and instructor pilot in the UH-1Y.
 In November 2014, he reported to Expeditionary Warfare Training Group, Pacific, to receive instruction in Tactical Air Control Party operations as a Forward Air Controller.
 In May 2015, he reported to 1st Tank Battalion at Marine Corps Air Ground Combat Center Twentynine Palms, California.
 He served as a Forward Air Controller and the Battalion Air Officer during his time with tanks.
 Afterwards, he reported back to HMLA-169 in May 2016 and deployed to Okinawa, Japan.
 Throughout his time with the Vipers he conducted joint and multi-national training in Okinawa, mainland Japan, and South Korea.
 Upon returning from deployment, he completed Expeditionary Warfare School (EWS) Non-Resident Seminar onboard Camp Pendleton.

 In July 2018, Major Pederson reported to Headquarters and Headquarters Squadron (H&HS) MCAS Yuma.
 He transitioned to the HH-1N to execute Search and Rescue missions, as well as transition to the UC-12F to conduct transport missions.
 He served as the Assistant Operations Officer and the Operations Officer.

-In January 2019, Major McCullough assumed her current position as the Executive Officer for HHS Yuma.
+In April 2020, Major Pederson assumed his current position as the Executive Officer for H&HS MCAS Yuma.